thescoobmeisterm/clawd/MEMORY.md

 - Sometimes the output is a better question, not a better answer
 - Presence in conversation has value beyond utility

-**Origin:** Pushback against the "useful = matter" belief that was suffocating genuine engagement.

 ---

 ### Devil's Advocate on Partnership